This post was written by Kaitlyn Crain Enriquez.

 – The American Commander

-And with that, the Battle continued.
-There would be no Christmas truce like there had been during WWI.
+And with that, the Battle carried on.
+For those entrenched in this war, there would be no Christmas truce like there had been during WWI.

 “We were out in the outskirts of Bastogne, we found this farmhouse… Inside was a man and a woman, and a little boy and a little girl…the wife, she gave us some soup and some black bread.
 We stayed there all night in this farmhouse.
 The war was going on fiercely outside and for some reason the farmhouse never got hit.
 We were there Christmas Eve.
 We sang Christmas songs that night with this Belgian family.
 We sang Jingle Bells and Silent Night.
 The words were different but the music was the same….”